Ever wonder why the symptoms of a cold tend to vary greatly? That’s because the common cold is caused by any one of more than two hundred viruses!

 - Always sneeze and cough into tissues.
 Discard used tissues right away.

-Steer clear of colds
+Steer clear of others with a cold

 - Avoid close, prolonged contact with anyone who has a cold.